Azure-for-Startups/Content/Instructional-guides-and-code-packets/Notification-Hub/README.md

 <!-- -->

 -   *Subscriber* downloads and installs the application built from the sample.
 On the first application start subscriber enters a tag to identify the device (such as John Smith).
-This tag is just a free text string which will be used by the *Publisher* to identify the user’s device.
+This tag is just a free text string which will be used by the *Publisher* to identify the userâ€™s device.

 <img src="media/image1.png" width="297" height="239" />